Is It Time To Kill-Off The Conversion Funnel?

 If asked why we purchased a product we will post-rationalise and come up with what we think are rational reasons for our choice of brand.
 But as we don’t have full access to our subconscious processes this is a pointless exercise.
 However, there are implicit forms of research that try to tap into these underlying motivations.

-The funnel is dead, or at least it should be on life-support as they are a misleading way of describing the decision-making process.
-Funnels may also result in too much focus on customer acquisition and short-term thinking because they imply there is only one goal (conversion).
+The conversion funnel is dead, or at least it should be on life-support as they are a misleading way of describing the decision-making process.
+A conversion funnels may also result in too much focus on customer acquisition and short-term thinking because they imply there is only one goal (e.g. the conversion rate).
 Instead we should be looking to ensure our product meets the needs and expectations of customers and try to create sustainable habits to encourage brand loyalty.

 Dave Trott sums it up nicely in his book One Plus One Equals Three: A Masterclass in Creative Thinking: